reddiyo-os/grpc-demo/README.md

 #### Setup Your Variables

-Update your variables first so that it points to your GCP Account
+Update your variables first so that it points to your GCP Account.
+You will need to download a service account.json and build the relative path to it.
+If you don't know how to create a service account go [here](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).

 ```
 deployments/terraform/global/variables